OrpheusGr/Discord-IRC-Python/README.md

 ## Running and setting up details
 Just launch the bot using `python3 main.py`.
-- To quit the bot, type `!cutrelay` in the IRC or Discord channel.
+- To quit the bot, type `!cutrelay` in the relayed IRC or Discord channels.
 (Your IRC nick or Discord id must be set as "botowner" in settings.json irc or discord section respectively.)
-- If you want to make use of the weather module you need an AccuWeather API key(s) which you can obtain for free in https://developer.accuweather.com/  Once you've done that you need to input your key in settings.json in the misc section ("apikey": "your key here")
+- If you want to make use of the weather module you need (an) AccuWeather API key(s) which you can obtain for free in https://developer.accuweather.com/  Once you've done that you need to input your key in settings.json in the misc section ("apikey": "your key here")

 ## Licence